slevithan/regex-utilities/README.md

 *Arguments: `expression, needle, callback, [context]`*

-Runs a callback function for each unescaped instance of a regex pattern in the given context.
+Runs a function for each unescaped match of a regex pattern in the given context.
+The function receives two arguments:

-Callback functions receive two arguments:

 1. The match object (which includes `groups`, `index`, etc.).
 2. An object with extended details (`context` and `negated`) about where the match was found.